Winnipeg's Most

-Winnipeg's Most was a Canadian hip hop group, made up of the MC's Jon-C (Billy Pierson), Charlie Fettah (Tyler Rogers), and Brooklyn (Jamie Prefontaine).
+Winnipeg's Most is a Canadian hip hop group, made up of the MC's Jon-C (Billy Pierson), Charlie Fettah (Tyler Rogers), and formerly, Brooklyn (Jamie Prefontaine).
 They were based in the city of Winnipeg, Manitoba.
 Jon-C and Brooklyn are both Aboriginal artists, and the group was featured in the Canadian Broadcasting Corporation documentary series 8th Fire.
 The group released two albums and a number of singles and videos, some of which were played on MuchMusic.
 The group won several Aboriginal Peoples Choice Music Awards in 2010, including the award for Best New Artist, and they won six APCMA's in 2011.

 History

 "Northside Connection"

 In early June 2010, Winnipeg's Most released their first project to the public: a pre-album promotional mixtape titled "Northside Connection".
 The mixtape featured artists Blu, Ed E Buk, Zeek Illa, Bubblz, and Ladee Seduction (Jessica Bro-Z).
 Next, the group released two singles to the Winnipeg radio station Streetz FM: "All That I Know" and "On These Streets."
 These songs hit number one on the station's top 10 chart, and the mixtape was downloaded thousands of times.
 These initial singles spawned videos directed by Stuey Kubrick and received airplay on Canada's Much Music.